-Any signs, posters or notices to be placed on official college bulletin boards must be stamped "Approved for Posting" by the student programs office and be posted in such a way as to protect the facilities.
-Signs, posters or notices promoting a WVC class or academic/vocational program do not need to be stamped; however, they must display an end date and be removed after that date.
+Any signs, posters or notices to be placed on official college bulletin boards must be stamped "Approved for Posting" by the student programs office and be posted in such a way as to protect the facilities (signs, posters or notices promoting a WVC class or academic/vocational program do not need to be stamped, however they must display an end date and be removed after that date).
 Materials may be attached with low adhesive blue "painter's" tape or with thumb tacks on approved bulletin boards.
-Fun-Tak reusable adhesive and clear or "invisible" tape is not permissible.
+Fun-Take reusable adhesive and clear or "invisible" tape is not permissible.
 Signs are not allowed on any glass doors or windows, on any exterior marble-crete walls (for example, Van Tassell Center), or on unpainted brick such as the library.
-Generally, materials larger than 15" by 24" (the approximate size of a half sheet of standard poster board) will not be posted because of space constraints, unless approved for posting.
 Chalk is not allowed on sidewalks.
 The stall displays in campus restrooms are for student programs use only.
 College groups who wish to have information in the restroom displays or TV displays in Wenatchi Hall should contact the student programs office in Van Tassell Center.
 Unapproved items will be removed without notice.
 A free posting area, where approval is not necessary, is maintained on the outdoor kiosks and outside the café.